Anvadya/CSN-232-Project/Q1/Infinite Buffer/README.md

 used one semaphore for denoting an empty buffer, because the buffer is infinite and thus, producers do not have a constraint while adding a new item, but a consumer must have atleast one item in the buffer to consume and a mutex for serving the purpose of mutual exclusion.
 An infinite-sized buffer array is used for implementing a queue which stores item number produced by the producer.
-Whenever a consumer comes, it'll consume the first-entered item of the stack i.e. the least recently added.
+Whenever a consumer comes, it'll consume the first-entered item of the queue i.e. the least recently added.
 This makes it a First-in-first-out (FIFO) implementation.

 ## How to use